JonnyHonda/k100-project/_posts/2016-09-04-But-on-the-whole-a-successful-day.md

 ---
 layout: post
-title: But on the whole a successful day
+title: "But on the whole a successful day"
 date: 2016-09-04
 ---
 But on the whole a successful day﻿